iobis/pacman-pipeline-training/tutorial.md

 Figure from Leray et al. 2022[^3].

 By default, the pipeline is configured so that Bowtie2 uses the `--very-sensitive` preset (slow but more accurate) and finds up to 100 distinct alignments.
-The alignments are exported as SAM files.
+The alignments are exported as Sequence Alignment Map (SAM) files.

 #### BLCA